-Geri LoBiondo-Wood, PhD, RN, FAAN, is the Bette P. Thomas Distinguished Professorship for Innovative Healthcare Delivery and Director, PhD Program at the University of Texas Health Science Center at Houston, School of Nursing (UTHSC-Houston) and former Director of Research and Evidence-Based Practice Planning and Development at the MD Anderson Cancer Center, Houston, Texas.
+Geri LoBiondo-Wood, PhD, RN, FAAN, is the Bette P. Thomas Distinguished Professorship for Innovative Healthcare Delivery and Director, PhD Program at the University of Texas Health Science Center at Houston, Cizik School of Nursing (UTHSC-Houston) and former Director of Research and Evidence-Based Practice Planning and Development at the MD Anderson Cancer Center, Houston, Texas.
 She received her Diploma in Nursing at St. Mary’s Hospital School of Nursing in Rochester, New York; Bachelor’s and Master’s degrees from the University of Rochester; and PhD in Nursing Theory and Research from New York University.
-Dr. Wood also holds a joint appointment with MD Anderson Cancer Center, she developed and implemented the Evidence-Based Resource Unit Nurse (EB-RUN) Program, a hospital-wide program that involved all levels of nurses in the application of research evidence to practice.
+Dr. Wood also holds a joint appointment with MD Anderson Cancer Center, she developed and implemented the Evidence-Based Resource Unit Nurse (EB-RUN) Program, a hospital-wide program focused on application of research evidence to practice.
 She has extensive national and international experience guiding nurses and other health care professionals in the development and utilization of research.
-Dr. Wood teaches research methods and mentors doctoral students Dr. Wood is the primary author and editor of the textbook Nursing Research: Methods & Critical Appraisal for Evidence-Based Practice which is in its 8th edition.
-This book has won the AJN Book of the Year Award for seven editions.
+Dr. Wood teaches research methods and mentors doctoral students Dr. Wood is the primary author and editor of the textbook Nursing Research: Methods & Critical Appraisal for Evidence-Based Practice which is in its 9th edition and has won the AJN Book of the Year Award for seven editions.
 She is also the primary editor for Evidence-Based Practice for Nursing and Health Care Quality Improvement in its 1st edition.
-Dr. Wood is an Editorial Board member of Progress in Transplantation and a reviewer for Nursing Research, Oncology Nursing Forum, Clinical Journal of Oncology Nursing, and Nephrology Nursing Journal.
-Her research and publications focus on pediatrics, family, chronic illness and oncology nursing.
-Annually for the past three years she has obtained funding from the Robert Wood Johnson Foundation to fund PhD students as Robert Wood Johnson Foundation Scholars.
+Dr. Wood is a reviewer for Progress in Transplantation, Nursing Research, Oncology Nursing Forum and Clinical Journal of Oncology Nursing.
+Her research and publications focus on pediatrics, family, oncology, and chronic illness.